Understanding Lead and Water

 • Have your water tested by a certified laboratory, particularly if your home was built before the 1950's.

 Testing your water is easier and less expensive than you may think.
 The U.S. Environmental Protection Agency, which oversees the quality of tap water, recommends sending samples to a certified laboratory for analysis.
 EPA’s Safe Drinking Water Hotline, at 800-426-4791, can provide a list of qualified labs in your area.
-Lead testing is also available at the Erie County Public Health Laboratory for a nominal fee.
+Lead testing is available at the Erie County Public Health Laboratory for a nominal fee.
 Call 716-898-6100 for more information.
+Lead testing is also available at ECWA Water Quality laboratory.
+Please call 716-685-8580.

 For a limited number of qualified participants, the Erie County Water Authority is offering free lead and copper testing for homes within its service areas, as part of its Annual Lead and Copper Study.
 Those interested in being part of the Annual Lead and Copper Study should contact the Erie County Water Authority at 716-849-8484.